weizheng1910/Learning-Notes/Webpack.md

 }

 ```
+##### Entry
-entry is the main entry point of the application, where all initial loading and dependency logic is at.
-It is normally named index.js
+entry is the main entry point of the application, starting point of the dependency graph charted by webpack.
+##### Output

-output is the resulting bundle, conventionally named bundle.js
+output is the resulting bundle, conventionally named `bundle.js`.
+In most cases, the output file is loaded as a `<script>` in the html to be rendered.

-path.resolve is a Node.js function which forms an absolute path from concatenating the arguments from right to left.

-### Other file types
+##### Loaders
 Webpack can bundle other file types as well, but they need to be converted into a language Webpack understands, which is ES5 Javascript.
 To do so, we need a loader.
 Loaders are interfaces Webpack use to deal with content which are not ES5.
+Example:</br>
 Babel converts ES6 JS syntax into ES5.
 Webpack can use the Babel-loader to process code written in ES6.
+#### Plugins
+Plugins perform a wider range of task.
+E.g. `html-webpack-plugin` creates a HTML file by with all your generated bundles.
+Or the extractTextPlugin extract modules into a specified file.

 ```
 const path = require('path');